 Skip to main content

-Privacy Policy
+Privacy Policy and Link Disclaimers

 Apparently to be a grown-up website, this page is required.
 I personally don't collect your data from this website, and I certainly don't keep and store it.
 The most I see on the back end is the number of visitors per post and a general idea of where you come from and what browsers you use.
 Do what you need to keep yourself private and safe.

 The links in the articles are NOT affiliate links.
-They are links to expand the articles and cite sources here, using free, open knowledge repositories like the Internet Archive, Virginia Chronicle, Wikipedia, and other hobbyist and specialty blogs.
+They are links to expand the articles and cite sources here, using free, open knowledge repositories like the Internet Archive, Virginia Chronicle, the Library of Congress, Wikipedia, and other hobbyist and specialty blogs.
 The only link that could take you somewhere to pay me is the Ko-fi link at the end of each post, and that is 100% optional (but greatly appreciated).

 Comments